thomasthills/noisyActivation/ReadMe.txt

-# A noisy activation theory of creativity
+# An entropy modulation theory of creative exploration

 ## by Thomas T. Hills and Yoed Kenett